asyml/forte/CONTRIBUTING.md

 * [PR Template](https://github.com/asyml/forte/blob/master/.github/PULL_REQUEST_TEMPLATE.md)

+Here is a detailed explanation of each section in the template:
+* The first line should always start with `This PR fixes [issue link]` where `[issue link]` can be replaced with a `#ISSUE_ID` associated to a specific [issue](https://github.com/asyml/forte/issues).
+This allows Github to automatically link your pull request to the corresponding issue.
+* **Description of changes**: You should include a description of the changes that you make.
+If the pull request is aimed to fix an issue, you can explain the approaches to address the problem.
+* **Possible influences of this PR**: List all the potential side-effects of your update.
+Examples include influences on compatibility, performance, API signature, etc.
+* **Test Conducted**: Describe the test cases to verify the changes in pull request.
+You should create unit tests for any newly added features.
+We will use [Covergage](https://coverage.readthedocs.io/en/6.3/) to gauge the effectiveness of tests.

 ### Using Labels

 We use standard issue labels such as priority, bug, enhancement, etc. We have a few